cloudinary-community/gatsby-source-cloudinary/CONTRIBUTING.md

 - If changes are requested, make those changes.

-When a maintainer accepts and merges your Pull Request, a new version of the plugin is [auto-release](#release-process).
+When a maintainer accepts and merges your Pull Request, a new version of the plugin is [auto-released](#release-process).

 ### Improving The Documentation